Course Title: Bachelor of Science (Honours) in Analytical Chemistry (Environmental Forensic and Pharmaceuitcal)

 An analytical chemist is trained to use modern analytical techniques and instruments to develop strategies to detect, identify and quantify substances such as the pollutants in air and water, illegal substances in suspicious powders and the active pharmaceutical ingredients in medicinal products.

-This programme, which includes rigorous scientific training and a six-month work placement, will make you work-ready.
+This course, which includes rigorous scientific training and a six-month work placement, will make you work-ready.

 To be an analytical chemist, you need an interest in science and a curious mind, and to enjoy solving problems.
 An eye for detail is also important.

-The programme has a substantial practical component, which supports the development of key laboratory skills and training in modern analytical instrumentation.
+The course has a substantial practical component, which supports the development of key laboratory skills and training in modern analytical instrumentation.

 Laboratory practicals, case studies and workshops allow you to develop analytical thinking, teamwork, IT and science communication skills.